dabeaz-course/practical-python/Notes/01_Introduction/07_Functions.md

 The name `ValueError` must match the kind of error you are trying to catch.

+It is often difficult to know exactly what kinds of errors might occur in advance depending on the operation being performed.
+For better or for worse, exception handling often gets added *after* a program has unexpectedly crashed (i.e., "oh, we forgot to catch that error.
+We should handle that!").

 ### Raising Exceptions

 To raise an exception, use the `raise` statement.